What is anxiety and how to use it as a useful tool

-According to the Unicef data release of 15 October 2021, 17.5% of 15-19 year olds suffer from an anxiety disorder and/or depression.
-Counting only adolescents, almost 9 million children in Europe have to deal with mental or behavioural disorders.
+According to the Unicef data release of 15 October 2021, 17.5% of 15-19-year-olds suffer from an anxiety disorder and/or depression.
+Counting only adolescents, almost 9 million children in Europe have to deal with mental or behavioral disorders.

 According to the World Health Organisation, as many as 264 million adults worldwide suffered from anxiety disorders in 2018.

 According to more recent estimates, during the first year of the pandemic, cases increased by 25%.

 Moreover, in 2020, anxiety disorders were the most common mental disorder in the US, with 40 million affected adults.

 Facing challenges, surviving, facing unexpected situations: anxiety is a biological tool

 “Anxiety is a psychological, physiological and behavioural state induced in animals and humans by an actual or potential threat to well-being or survival.
 It is characterised by increased arousal, expectation, autonomic and neuroendocrine activation and specific behavioural patterns.
 The function of these changes is to facilitate coping with an adverse or unexpected situation.”
 [The biology of fear- and anxiety-related behaviours]

 Anxiety in nature is one of the most basic and primitive emotions shared by humans and all animals, including sea snails.

 Its function is to prepare the organism as a whole to face a challenge, real or hypothetical.
 In nature, it corresponds to the fight or flight mechanism, activated when we face danger.

 All modifications to our physiology are terribly useful when we are faced with a predator, a natural disaster or a specific event that puts us in danger.